cornerstonejs/cornerstoneTools/docs/latest/tool-types/segmentation-tool.md

 `SegmentationTool`s are comprised of a few components:

-- A [Segmentation Mixin](../tool-mixins/index.md#segmentation-mixins) - The role of a segmentation mixin is to provide a deliniation mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.
+- A [Segmentation Mixin](../tool-mixins/index.md#segmentation-mixins) - The role of a segmentation mixin is to provide a delineation mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.
 - One or more `strategies` to be called when the segmentation mixin calls `this.applyActiveStrategy(evt, operationData)`.
 - An (optional) set of `cursors` for `strategies`.